MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-fileshare-artifacts-v1.md

 **`artifactName`** - **Artifact name**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The name of the artifact to download (e.g. drop).
+The name of the artifact to download (for example: drop).
 <!-- :::editable-content-end::: -->
 <br>